fuzzballb/UdacityRFlearningProject1/README.md

-## GPU accelleration
+## GPU acceleration

-GPU accelleration didn't do a lot for speeding up the training.
+GPU acceleration didn't do a lot for speeding up the training.
 It still was about a second per episode